decaffeinate/bulk-decaffeinate/README.md

 These keys can be specified:

 * `decaffeinatePath`: the path to the decaffeinate binary.
+* `jscodeshiftPath`: the path to the jscodeshift binary.
 * `eslintPath`: the path to the eslint binary.

 ## Future plans